azamibasit/PSFree/README.md

-if you want to cache it download the zip file and run sever.bat file and you'r good to go just put the ip and port number that is given in the cmd UI in PS4 URL and force cache it and it will work !
+if you want to cache it for offline use download the zip file and run sever.bat file and you'r good to go just put the ip and port number that is given in the cmd UI in PS4 URL and force cache it and it will work !